carlosboquia/front_end_assignment_03/ADVENTURE_PLAN.md

 PROMPT: Restart Game go back to 1

 4A
-SELECTION: If arm up to fight
+SELECTION: fight
 TEXT: Go into battle!
 How would you like to proceed?
 PROMPT 1: Go in loud
-PROMPT 2: go in quiet
+PROMPT 2: Go in quiet

 4B
 SELECTION: Stay within the community